cabforum/cabforum.org/content/posts/2021/2021-02-09-ballot-sc40-security-requirements-for-air-gapped-ca-systems.md

 This is a continuation of discussion on the air-gapped CA ballot.
 (As noted below, this formally continues the discussion for this ballot, as of 2021-02-08 17:00 UTC.
 This discussion period will continue until initiation of the Voting Period (TBD) unless extended or as otherwise determined, pursuant to the CA/Browser Forum Bylaws.

-I renumbered the sections — 5.1 for logical security and 5.2 for physical security.
+I renumbered the sections - 5.1 for logical security and 5.2 for physical security.
 I have not attempted yet to address the comments between Aaron and Ryan re: accessing the air-gapped CA for checking configuration.
 Maybe that section needs to remain “as is” or with clarification that a desktop review of CA configuration would be satisfactory if the air-gapped CA has not been physically touched.

 I have also modified the definition of “Air-Gapped CA System” for discussion purposes as:
 A system that is (a) kept offline or otherwise air-gapped, (b) physically and logically separated from all other CA systems, and (c) is used by a CA or Delegated Third Party to store and manage CA private keys and to sign CA certificates, CRLs, or OCSP responses.
 “Kept offline or otherwise air-gapped” means that the CA hardware is powered off, and if powered on, is not connected to any other system at any time.
 Export of data (e.g. CA public keys, signed CA certificates, CRLs, or OCSP responses) from an Air-Gapped CA System would only occur briefly and temporarily with the use of a non-persistent unidirectional mechanism, such as an external drive or a unidirectional diode or gateway.
-——————

-**Ballot SC 40v2: Security Requirements for Air-Gapped CA Systems**
+## Ballot SC 40v2: Security Requirements for Air-Gapped CA Systems

 Purpose of the Ballot: